unicef/publicgoods-toolkit/procurement.md

 ethics and procurement rules.)

 **KEY RECOMMENDATION**: Conduct FOSS-specific outreach early in the RFP lifecycle and ensure solicitations are promoted in media specifically aimed at open source developers, not just at government software vendors (in alignment with your agency's ethics and procurement rules).

-Second, it is important to be clear in describing project requirements and emphasizing the need for open source deliverables, process, and experience (see Open Source Quality Assurance below for more on this [LINK]; text in the Appendix [LINK] can be copied as merited for the RFP as well).
+Second, it is important to be clear in describing project requirements and emphasizing the need for open source deliverables, process, and experience (see Open Source Quality Assurance below for more on this (TBD LINK); text in the Appendix (TBD LINK) can be copied as merited for the RFP as well).
 The phrase "open source" applies in contexts other than software (e.g., open source intelligence), so be sure to spell out the full phrase "open source software" for vendors searching the web or databases for opportunities.
 The types of vendors an agency hopes to attract will be sophisticated about the differences between open source software, open data, and agile development.
 Be specific and strategic in using these terms and back them up with questions designed to elicit experience in these domains.

 Third, if using modular contracting, make sure vendors understand the breadth of solicitations so they can understand both their specific